themansouriahs/podcast/Readme.md

 SoundWaves aims at not requesting any permissions it doesn't need.
 I am not quite there yet - but almost.

 Basic internet access.
-SoundWaves also need to know the state of the current network connection in order know if the device is using a cellular connection.
+SoundWaves also needs to know the state of the current network connection in order know if the device is using a cellular connection.
 * INTERNET
 * ACCESS_WIFI_STATE